 - Complexity and Cost: However, one of the main challenges with HDI PCBs is their increased complexity, making them more difficult and expensive to manufacture.
 The smaller vias and higher layer counts require more advanced manufacturing techniques and specialized equipment, which can increase the cost and lead time of the PCB.

-The following table summarizes the differences between HDI and traditional PCB in design, cost, functionality and signal transmission.
+The following table summarizes the differences between HDI and traditional PCB in design, cost, functionality, and signal transmission.

 Comparison Factor | HDI PCBs | Traditional PCBs |